 These are the most common reasons education programs get sent back for revision.

 Writing your education program is the part of registration that causes the most stress for parents.
 You want to get it right, but you're not sure what the education authority is actually looking for.
+The paperwork shouldn't be the thing that stops you from giving your child the education they need.

 Apply-ED takes the guesswork out of it.
 Our programs are built on the Australian Curriculum (ACARA v9.0), which forms the foundation of state curricula across Australia.
 When you create your program through Apply-ED, you'll receive:

 Your program should reflect who your child is.
+Real children.
+Real lives.
+Real learning.

 No obligation.
 No submission on your behalf.